Sesleria

 Hardy to zone 4.

-Each $8.50
+Each $11.00

 Exhibiting attributes from both parents, this trim-looking evergreen, discovered by grass aficionado John Greenlee, is thought to be a hybrid between Sesleria caerulea and Sesleria autumnalis.
 Blue-tinged green blades bear a likeness to Sesleria caerulea’s, but are longer, while the blooms resemble those of Sesleria autumnalis, except for being thicker, more elongated and for turning a purplish brown hue when mature.
-Topped by reflective green inflorescences with creamy yellow pollen sacs, thin stems rise well above the amenable upright clump that withstands a multitude of exposures such as sun, shade, moisture, heat or drought.
+Topped by reflective green inflorescences with creamy-yellow pollen sacs, thin stems rise well above the amenable upright clump that withstands a multitude of exposures such as sun, shade, moisture, heat and drought.
 ‘Greenlee’s sprightly verdant form can be massed in a meadow or a more formal setting.

 Size: 12" – 15" high x 15" – 18" wide.